The best headphones and earbuds with noise-canceling

 - Heavier than most over-ears

-If battery life and cost savings are your primary concern, the E7 from COWIN are your best bet.

-Best Battery Life: Jabra Elite 85h
+Best battery life: Jabra Elite 85h

-Jabra is good at making headphones, and the Elite 85h are a solid pair that do a lot of things right.
+Jabra is good at making headphones, and the Elite 85h are a solid pair that do many things right.
 The long battery life certainly stands out among those features, getting you up to 35 hours on a single charge.
 They also feel comfortable for longer stretches, complementing the outstanding battery performance.
 It's also a nice touch that they can play and charge all at once through the USB-C connection.

-Sound quality is also good, but you'll get the best results when you tinker with the profile.
+Sound quality is also good, but you'll get the best results when tinkering with the profile.
 The default sound signature plays it safe by keeping the entire spectrum at a dull level.
-Jabra's Sound+ app has an equalizer that can change that, helping bring out more of the sound these cans are capable of.
+However, Jabra's Sound+ app has an equalizer that can change that, helping bring out more of the sound these cans are capable of.
 The app also has options to access the ANC, which isn't amazing but not terrible either.
-What hurts them is the audible hum that works to cancel consistent sounds, like what you would hear on a plane, train or bus.
+What hurts them is the audible hum that works to cancel consistent sounds, like what you would hear on a plane, train, or bus.

 The Elite 85h are pretty crafty in other useful ways.
-They will automatically pause when taking them off.
+For example, they will automatically pause when taking them off.
 Swiveling the right ear cup turns the headphones off.
 The onboard controls are pretty easy to manage, and they can still work with a wired connection if Bluetooth isn't an option.

 Pros: